 Legislative Mission

-to be hired to practice surgical technology, the candidate must:
+AST advocates to pass state laws that, in order to be hired to practice surgical technology, the candidate must:

-from a CAAHEP-accredited or ABHES-accredited surgical technology program; and
+(1) graduate from a CAAHEP-accredited or ABHES-accredited surgical technology program; and

 (2) obtain the Certified Surgical Technologist (CST®) credential from the National Board of Surgical Technology and Surgical Assisting (NBSTSA); and